CastleRobotix/JavaProjectTemplate/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Propose an idea for this project
-title: ''
+title: "[FEATURE] Brief Feature Description"
-labels: ''
+labels: enhancement
 assignees: ''

 ---

+## Feature Description:

+_// Provide a clear, detailed, and comprehensive description of the requested feature._

-**Is your feature request related to a problem?
-Please describe.**
+## Is your feature request associated with a problem?
+Please elucidate.

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+_// A clear and concise explanation of the problem.
+E.g., I'm frequently frustrated when [...]_

-**Describe the solution you'd like**
+## Describe the solution you propose

-A clear and concise description of what you want to happen.
+_// A clear and concise explanation of what you would like to occur._

-**Describe alternatives you've considered**
+## Describe alternatives you have considered

-A clear and concise description of any alternative solutions or features you've considered.
+_// A clear and concise explanation of any alternative solutions or features that you've evaluated._

-**Additional context**
+## Additional Context:

-Add any other context or screenshots about the feature request here.
+_// Include any other context about the feature request here._

+## Checklist:

+- [ ] I have checked the list of features that are not planned for this specific request
+- [ ] I have verified whether this feature has already been proposed in another issue